Buying Mail Order Fireworks

 In a word: Explosives.
 Because fireworks – even many sparklers – are legally classed as explosives, you can’t just stick them in the post!
 In fact as a retailer you can only send them by a specialist explosives courier, or deliver them yourself.

-By specalist explosives courier we mean one of a very small number of couriers willing to take fireworks.
-It’s not just that they’re explosives, drivers may require additional hazardous goods training (extra costs) and you can imagine that in the Guy Fawkes period a significant amount of fireworks could be in the courier’s network, vans or warehouses.
+By specalist explosives courier I mean one of a very small number of couriers willing to take fireworks.
+It’s not just that they’re explosives; drivers may require additional hazardous goods training (extra costs) and you can imagine that in the Guy Fawkes period a significant amount of fireworks could be in the courier’s network, vans or warehouses.
 So it is not a surprise that most mainstream couriers simply won’t touch fireworks with a barge pole.

-The extra costs involved and the lack of competition in the courier market mean it’s quite expensive to have fireworks delivered, costs which in nearly all cases the retailer has to absorb.
+So the extra costs involved and the lack of competition in the courier market mean it’s quite expensive to have fireworks delivered, costs which in nearly all cases the retailer has to absorb.

 But it gets worse.
 Fireworks need to be shipped in properly marked cartons, well packed, with accompanying documentation relating to their explosives content.
 And consumer fireworks are also split into 1.4G and 1.3G classifications with the latter being even harder to ship.

-To put the costs into perspective, we asked a few of our friends in the fireworks trade how much it actually costs to ship a fireworks order to a customer by courier.
+To put the costs into perspective, I asked a few of my friends in the fireworks trade how much it actually costs to ship a fireworks order to a customer by courier.
 A minimum cost of £20-£30 was not uncommon with typical costs usually being £50 upwards for bigger orders and even £100 plus for larger deliveries to distant (Scottish) addresses.
 And this is one reason why you won’t find fireworks on Amazon and the likes.

 So retailers who are brave enough to take on mail order often require a minimum order value to help offset the costs of shipping and will usually have to pass on some of the extra costs of shipping, particularly to remote areas.

 The important point here is that when you start to look for a fireworks company that can deliver, please don’t get too annoyed at the requirement for a minimum spend, or additional costs for delivery.
-We can assure you that no fireworks retailer that we know of has ever made a profit on delivery charges.
+I can assure you that no fireworks retailer that I know of has ever made a profit on delivery charges.
 And every special offer, discount or BOGOF you add to your order adds to the weight (and costs more for the retailer to deliver).
 Even the sturdy boxes can cost around £5 each!

 Post-Covid and in recessionary times, firework retailers are doing a lot of subsidising with regards to delivery costs.
 This means that you may be charged £15 delivery but it actually cost the retailer £50, with them paying the difference to make delivery to you possible.